kyleylikey/kyleylikey/README.md

 -->

 - 🔭 I’m currently working on a project for a Local Government Unit
-- 🌱 I’m currently learning Mobile Programming, Software Engineering, and Robotics
+- 🌱 I’m currently learning Software Engineering and Robotics
 - 👯 I’m looking to collaborate on creating systems that will make the world a better place
 - 🤔 I’m looking for help with using different frameworks for CSS, JS, and PHP
-- 💬 Please give me comments on how to improve with the systems I created
+- 💬 Please give me comments on how to improve the systems I created
 - 📫 How to reach me: baldozakyle15@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I own 5 cats at home :)
+- ⚡ Fun fact: I own 6 cats at home :)